How to Get a Promotion at Work

 You have to be proactive to get ahead

-That promotion you've been waiting for is probably not going to just drop out of the sky.
-You have to work for it proactively.
-Then you need to ask for it diplomatically.
+That promotion you've been waiting for may not just happen.
+You might have to work for it proactively.
+Then you may need to ask for it, diplomatically.
 And then, gracefully, you will accept it.
 Here's how.

 Do All the Right Things

-Before you get the next step up the ladder, you have to prove you've excelled at the one you're in.
+Before you get to take the next step on the career ladder, you have to prove that you've excelled at the one you're on.
 Before you seek a promotion, make sure you can say all of the following things about your current performance.

-- You're doing a great job.
+You're doing a great job.
 The way in which you perform in your current position is going to be key when you're considered for a promotion.
 Excellent performance reviews and your reputation as an above-average employee carry weight.
+Make sure you establish concrete performance objectives with your supervisor.
+If your boss is not inclined to specify goals with you, then compile a draft of goals and ask your supervisor to approve them.

-- You're a team player.
+You're a team player.
 Volunteer to help with new projects.
 Serve on committees or task forces.
-Offer to help your boss and co-workers whenever time permits.
+Offer to help your boss and coworkers whenever time permits.
+When there is a crisis or time of peak demand in your department, put in the extra effort to address the issue.
 You'll be known as a team player and someone that colleagues want to work with.
+Align yourself with colleagues who are viewed positively by management and avoid association with malcontents.

-- You network.
+You network effectively.
 Attend company parties and gatherings.
 The more connected and engaged you are with your colleagues, the more you'll stand out when it comes time to consider you for promotion.
+Try to develop a personal relationship with your supervisor.
 Managers are more likely to promote an employee they know well than an unknown applicant.

-- You're upping your skills.
+You're upping your skills.
 If your company offers opportunities for professional development classes, take as many as you can.
 If your skills need updating or advancing, take continuing education or college classes.
+Pursue any certifications in your field that will enhance your marketability.

 Be Prepared to Ask